 How to apply:

 Schools are selected through an application process.
-The application process for the 2018-2020 program cycle is completed.
-Applications for the 2020-2022 program cycle will be available in the winter 2020.
-The application deadline is March 1, 2020.
+Applications for the 2020-2022 program cycle are available now.
+The application deadline is May 11, 2020.

 The Herbert H. & Grace A. Dow Foundation, The Harry A. & Margaret D. Towsley Foundation, Chase, Artsplace, Keller Foundation, Nestle Gerber, Beausse & Porter Family Foundation, Jeffrey & Michelle Kinzbach, and David & Carol Van Andel Family Foundation.